 The Company relies on the financial, accounting and other data processing systems of the Investment Manager.
-If any of these systems do not operate properly or are disabled, the Company could suffer financial loss or reputational damage.
+If any of these systems do not operate properly or are disabled, or are subject to fraud or other cyber attacks, the Company could suffer financial loss or reputational damage.
 A disaster or a disruption to the infrastructure that supports the Company, or a disruption involving electronic communications or other services used by the Investment Manager or third parties with whom the Company conducts business, could have an adverse impact on the ability of the Company to continue to operate its business without interruption.
 The disaster recovery programmes used by the Investment Manager or third parties with whom the Company conducts business may not be sufficient to mitigate the harm that may result from such disaster or disruption.
 As such, this may have an adverse effect on the value of the Portfolio, the Company's financial condition, results of operations and prospects, with a consequential adverse effect on the returns to Shareholders and the market value of the Shares.